4moghDwivedi/Bildungsroman/2_yo pierre!/2_yo pierre!.md

 * trills unused cutoff range value

-* more space/punctuation in gesture two can be added by offestting the macro values from the r slider.
+* more space/punctuation in gesture two can be added by offsetting the macro values from the r slider.

+* unnecessarily complicated kick logic.